opendocsg/slw-judgments-backfill/2018_SGHC_158/report.md

 124    Indeed, in that case, the university was contending that it is a statutory body with public functions and hence the plaintiff student ought to have sought judicial review within a three-month period, rather than commence action for breach of contract with a longer limitation period.

-125    The Plaintiff also relied on this court’s decision in _Tey Tsun Hang v Public Prosecutor_ [2014] 2 SLR 1189 at [208] where this court held that NUS is a public body for the purpose of the Prevention of Corruption Act (Cap 241, 1993 Rev Ed) (“PCA”).
+125    The Plaintiff also relied on this court’s decision in _Tey Tsun Hang v Public Prosecutor_ <span class="citation">[2014] 2 SLR 1189</span> at [208] where this court held that NUS is a public body for the purpose of the Prevention of Corruption Act (Cap 241, 1993 Rev Ed) (“PCA”).
 However, it is quite clear that that finding was for the purpose of PCA only and it did not mean that NUS is a public body in all respects and circumstances.
 The present dispute between the Plaintiff and NUS arises from the contract between them as set out above.

 126    In any event, it is not necessary to reach a conclusion as to whether NUS is a public body and its officers are holding public office for the purpose of the present action as the Plaintiff was not able to establish that NUS had acted deliberately as I will elaborate below.